 The water is extraordinarily clear, offering a window into a diverse aquatic habitat.
 The flow of the spring is the fourth highest among all the springs in Florida.

-The cool, clear waters of the headsprings are incredibly refreshing to swim in.
-The average depth in the natural swimming area runs from 5 to 18 feet, and the water temperature averages 72 degrees year-round.
+The cool, clear waters of the headsprings are incredibly refreshing place to swim.
+The average depth in the natural swimming area runs from 10 to 18 feet, and the water temperature averages 72 degrees year-round.
 Underwater, swimmers and snorkelers can see turtles, fish and forests of aquatic grass that provide food and habitat for many of the creatures that live here.

-The spring flows into the spring run, also called the Rainbow River.
+The spring flows into the spring run, which is the Rainbow River.
 Paddlers and tubers can enjoy the same beautiful water as it flows out of the spring, eventually reaching the Withlacoochee River.